Skip to main content

 Chimney Sweep Certification in Massachusetts

 Chimney Sweep certification in Massachusetts prepares you to service the wood stoves, fireplaces, and oil-fired flues that heat homes across the state's long winters.
 NISCR's online, self-paced Chimney Sweep course delivers a same-day certificate covering creosote removal, flue inspection, and draft safety.
-Build a keyword-rich credential to grow a chimney sweep business throughout Massachusetts.
+Build a credential to grow a chimney sweep business throughout Massachusetts.

 100% online & self-paced — your certificate the same day, anywhere in Massachusetts.